 Oh, to all Thyself impart,

 Formed in each believing heart.

-And for something totally different, which would probably have Mr. Wesley spinning in his grave, here is a funky rendition by Grammy winning a cappella group Pentatonix.
+For something totally different, which would probably have Mr. Wesley spinning in his grave, here is a funky rendition by Grammy winning a-cappella group Pentatonix.